singh-man/books/crackingTheCoding/14_databases.md

 ### Large Database Design

 When designing a large, scalable database, joins (which are required in the above examples) are generally very slow.
 Thus, you must denormalize your data.
-Think carefully about how data will be used-you'll prob­ ably need to duplicate the data in multiple tables.
+Think carefully about how data will be used-you'll probably need to duplicate the data in multiple tables.

 ---